 Dixon, Arthur Stansfield 1856 - 1929

 In addition to practising as an architect, Dixon was an art metalworker and painter.
 In 1890 he helped to found the Birmingham Guild of Handicraft, and through his association with the Guild developed links with some of the leading figures in the Arts and Crafts movement including C. R. Ashbee and W. R. Lethaby.
-He was a member of the Arts & Crafts Exhibition Society and participated in their all their exhibitions from 1893 to 1916.
+He was a member of the Arts & Crafts Exhibition Society and participated in all their exhibitions from 1893 to 1916.
 In 1906 he was elected a member of the Art Workers Guild.
 He was also elected a Fellow of the Royal Institute of British Architects (FRIBA) in 1907.

 His address was given as 3 Augustine Road, Edgbaston, Birmingham in 1891 and 1926; 297 Broad Street, Birmingham in 1906 and 1927; and The Hermitage, Deddington, Oxfordshire in 1929.
-He died in Woodstock, Oxfordshire on 8 January 1929 and was buried at All Saints' Church, Witley, Surrey
+He died in Woodstock, Oxfordshire on 8 January 1929 and was buried at All Saints' Church, Witley, Surrey.

 Worked in